Etonogestrel/ ethinyl estradiol ring

 Brand Name: NuvaRing

 Cigarette smoking while taking etonogestrel/ethinyl estradiol ring increases the risk of serious heart problems.
-The risk increases with age (older than 35 years) and with heavy smoking (15 or more cigarettes per day).
-Patients who use etonogestrel/ethinyl estradiol ring are strongly advised not to smoke.
+The risk increases with age (older than 35 years old) and with the number of cigarettes smoked.
+Do not use etonogestrel/ethinyl estradiol ring if you smoke and are older than 35 years old.

 Preventing pregnancy.
 It may also be used for other conditions as determined by your doctor.

 Etonogestrel/ethinyl estradiol ring is an estrogen/progestin combination.
 It works by preventing the release of eggs from the ovaries and thereby preventing pregnancy.

 Do NOT use etonogestrel/ ethinyl estradiol ring if:

 - you are allergic to any ingredient in etonogestrel/ethinyl estradiol ring

 - you are pregnant or think you may be pregnant